septentrio-gnss/septentrio_gnss_driver/README.md

 <summary>Notes Before Usage</summary>

   + In your bash sessions, navigating to the ROSaic package can be achieved from anywhere with no more effort than `roscd septentrio_gnss_driver`.
   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
+If user control is in place user credentials can be given by parameters `login/user` and `login/password`.
   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   + ROSaic only works from C++11 onwards due to std::to_string() etc.
   + Once the catkin build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs.
 The `launch/rover.launch` need not be modified.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.:<br>